MGCodesandStats/hotel-modelling/articles/dice-hotels.md

 - **Lead Time** is significantly higher across the four examples.

-- Only one customer belongs to the **Offline TA/TO** market segment.
+- One customer still  belongs to the **Offline TA/TO** market segment.

-- Two of the four cancellations are still **contract** customers.
+- One of the four cancellations is still a **contract** customer.

 - The **distribution channel** and number of **required car parking spaces** remains the same.